hacaravan/CV/README.md

 When I worked at Bristol Energy, I went into the role not even knowing how Excel worked properly, but by the end I regularly offered my support to my colleagues with Excel, VBA and SQL (the three tools I spent most of my time with).
 Before starting the Makers Academy course, I taught myself some introductory Java.

+#### Logical Problem Solver

+When encountering a problem - from small error messages to more complex interactions - I always try to approach it as logically as possible, to work out _how_ to solve it before diving into it.
+By thinking about _why_ something is or isn't working, I'm able to narrow down a larger problem to a much more specific one.
+This was noted in one of the external reviews I did while a Makers student, where the reviewer said:
+>You did a really good job with being able to read the important information in the backtrace and were able to identify where errors were occurring and what kind of error it was, this meant that for the most part you could interpret what the problem was by using that information and you did not try random changes to the code in order to fix the bugs.

 #### Another Skill

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.